seroperson/bridgetown_picture_tag/readme.md

+# Cauntion

+This gem is a very alpha version of [jekyll_picture_tag](https://github.com/rbuchberger/jekyll_picture_tag) plugin adopted to be used with [Bridgetown](https://github.com/bridgetownrb/bridgetown).
+It probably doesn't work correctly.

-# Jekyll Picture Tag
+# Bridgetown Picture Tag

 **Responsive Images done correctly.**

 ![Logo](docs/logo.png)

-Jekyll Picture Tag automatically builds cropped, resized, and reformatted images, builds several kinds of markup, offers extensive configuration while requiring none, and solves both the art direction and resolution switching problems with a little YAML configuration and a simple template tag.
+Bridgetown Picture Tag automatically builds cropped, resized, and reformatted images, builds several kinds of markup, offers extensive configuration while requiring none, and solves both the art direction and resolution switching problems with a little YAML configuration and a simple template tag.